mike-jung/ubiaccess-framework/README.md

       if you defined list method in a service, doList method will be automatically added as a Promise object
   * Registered SQL statements in config/sql-config file will be autoloaded.

+## ES2015

+This boilerplate use ES6 syntax with Node.js 10.0, you can check out the [feature available here](https://nodejs.org/en/docs/es6/)

 ## Sample Controller

 See `controllers/person-controller.js` for REST type controller